 Section 36 of the Act includes the requirement for comprehensive, periodic reviews and updates to Source Protection Plans and Assessment Reports.
 To facilitate this update process, workplans must be developed and approved by the Province.
-The workplan for the Section 36 Update to the Trent Source Protection Plan was approved in 2019, and the proposed amendments must be submitted to the province by 2023.
+The workplan for the Section 36 Update to the Trent Source Protection Plan was approved in 2019, and the proposed amendments were submitted to the province by the deadline of 2023.
+The amendments have been reviewed and comments were received in early 2023 (next year's reporting).
 The work plan includes the identification of policy implementation challenges, and the development of amended or new policies to address these challenges.
-The TCC SPC continued to review these challenges in 2021.
+Next steps are to proceed with pre-consultation with prescribed stakeholders and then conduct public consultation.